 Physical Therapy Evaluation for Frozen Shoulder

 (PT) is often the primary recommended treatment for frozen shoulder.
 If you have a shoulder that’s stiff, painful and keeping you up at night, your Brooklyn physical therapist can develop a customized program to help restore your shoulder movement and decrease pain in the safest possible way.

 Your body is meant to move.
 TRI PT is devoted first to restoring function.
-Our physical therapists in Brooklyn are committed to finding the plan that best suits your lifestyle and goals with customized services.
+Our Brooklyn physiotherapy specialists are committed to finding the plan that best suits your lifestyle and goals with customized services.